rgomez-ucb/psmisinforddt/README.md

 - Yucheng Lu : Visualization lead

 ## Research Question
-How does misinformation circulate and engage communities across political subreddits on Reddit over time?
+We explore how misinformation circulate and engage communities across political subreddits on Reddit over time?

 ## Dataset
 Our analysis draws on posts and comments from **r/PoliticalDiscussion**, a large Reddit community with over 2.1 million members engaged in discourse about current events, political ideology, and a range of politicized topics.
 To ensure the dataset remained manageable we extracted a 25% stratified sample of available posts and comments.